wonma/100-days-of-code/log.md

 **Thoughts**
 I feel more comfortable about understanding new concepts.
 For example, I can learn a specific syntax of a new built-in function by recognizing the use of a callback function.
 My coding ability is evolving better than I think, so keep going!

+---

+### Day 39: November 24, Thursday

+**Today's Progress** Custom hooks

+- The minimum requirement for the custom hook is that it should use at least one built-in React hook. (useEffect, useRef, ...)

+**Thoughts**

+- I feel like I need to built a lot of small projects to build what I want to build with React.
+It's all about baby steps now, nothing super cool.
+However, what is important is I'm slowly getting there one step forward every single day.

 <!--
 ### Day 1: June 27, Monday